mayank12gt/Dictionary-DB-Web-App/README.md

 # Dictionary-DB-Web-App
 Designed and created a dictionary database according to the given problem statement using mysql.
 Created the dictionary website using HTML,CSS,PHP.
-Conneced the database to the website using PHP and hosted the website locally using Apache web server
+Connected the database to the website using PHP and hosted the website locally using Apache web server

 Demo Video